10 Tips For Moving To London: Your Essential 2026 Guide

 • Visit properties in person before committing

-• Include all associated costs in your budget
+• Include all costs in your budget (not just rent)

-• Balance location costs with quality of living
+• Balance location costs with quality of life

-• Plan for upfront costs such as deposits and essentials
+• Plan for upfront costs such as deposits and initial essentials

 Frequently Asked Questions